 Can You Accurately Predict the Weather?

-If you wonder what to do when you are far away from a safe place, it may mean you are not sure that the weather forecast is accurate enough in order to guarantee a storm won’t happen when it says it won’t.
-You are right to be unsure, as the weather forecast technology has yet to reach the point where forecasts are 100% accurate.
-That being said, it is highly recommended that you keep an eye on the weather before and during your trekking day.
+One safety precaution you can take to avoid a thunderstorm is to keep an eye on weather forecasts before going outdoors.
+Weather forecast technology has yet to reach the point where forecasts are 100% accurate.
+That being said, it is highly recommended that you keep an eye on the weather before backpacking and during your trip.

 If you don’t have a smartphone or a radio around (and you should have, especially a phone!), you can try to use the traditional forecast system, that is, your senses.
 For instance, if it suddenly gets dark or you can feel rain in the air, there’s a high chance a storm is about to start.